Feeding data to selection widgets with OptionProvider

 object can be specified with the following properties:

-value - defines the path to a List-like structure, a node tree, or a tag folder.
 Plain paths and path references are supported.
 I.e. if a value is presented like /typical/jcr/path

 , this exact path will be looked for.
 However, if given in the /some/node@attr